-The last day of the School (Week 3, May 31st) will be dedicated to:
+The last day of the second training week (Week 2, September 12th) will be dedicated to:

-- A High-Level Strategic Dialogue of government officials, representatives of international organisations, and the expert community on planning and policies for national and sustainable development for the 2030 Agenda.
-This strategic dialogue is scheduled to occur on May 31st. - Roundtable Discussion on Strategic Energy Planning - A complementary event organised by the FCDO, this event is scheduled to occur on May 31st. (trainers only).
+A High-Level Strategic Dialogue of government officials, representatives of international organisations, and the expert community on planning and policies for national and sustainable development for the 2030 Agenda.
+This strategic dialogue is scheduled to occur on September 12th hosted at the United Nations Conference Centre, Bangkok.